fuzziqersoftware/cyclone/README.md

 - Support new storage formats.
 - Build out query execution functionality.
 - Support rendering graphs as images (perhaps even as SVGs).
-- Separate read-all mode from verify progress so it can be enabled and disabled across the entire cluster (since some nodes may finish verify before others).
+- Separate read-all mode from verify progress so it can be enabled and disabled across the entire cluster (since some nodes may finish verification before others).
+- Fix the graceful shutdown procedure.
+Currently the servers shut down before the store is (synchronously) flushed, which doesn't work if there are pending writes to remote stores in a cluster configuration.